 Most people think that peer pressure is narrowly defined as teens tempting others to drink, do drugs and engage in sexual activities.
 However, the true meaning is much broader.
-Encarta defines peer pressure as “Social pressure on somebody to adopt a type of behavior, dress, or attitude in order to be accepted as part of a group.”
+Merriam-Webster defines peer pressure as “a feeling that one must do the same things as other people of one’s age and social group in order to be liked or respected by them.”
 This still sounds as if it applies to middle schoolers.
 What is peer pressure for young children?

 Take a moment to think of your children.
 Did your daughter ever change her hairstyle to match the hair of her best friend?
 Did your son ever come home from preschool covered in magic marker?
 When you asked why, he said “All the other kids were doing it.”
 These are mild forms of peer pressure.
 Nevertheless, the underlying insecurity that motivates a child to change his or her mind due to the influence of one’s peers is the same for severe responses to peer pressure.